left23/css-layout-playground/README.md

-# flexbox-playground
+# css-layout-playground
-For quick layout experiments in html and css
+For quick HTML and CSS layout experiments and comparisons, using flexbox and CSS grids